Level/leveldown/README.md

 ### `db.get(key[, options], callback)`

-<code>get()</code> is an instance method on an existing database object, used to fetch individual entries from the LevelDB store.
+Get a value from the LevelDB store by `key`.

 The `key` object may either be a string or a Buffer and cannot be `undefined` or `null`.
 Other object types are converted to strings with the `toString()` method and the resulting string _may not_ be a zero-length.
 A richer set of data-types is catered for in `levelup`.